Utilize your Pilot Certificate to the Fullest

 One big requirement for Instrument Rating is 50 hour Cross Country PIC time.
 We believe FAA requires 50 hours of Cross Country flight time before you become Instrument Rated for the reason of flight planning.
 Each Instrument flight will need to be carefully planned and we believe this is one of the motivation for FAA to require this much extra flight time.

-Typical cost for an Instrument Rating through Infinite Air Center is approximately $11,729.00 excluding FAA computerized exam, and check ride exam fees.
-This cost includes the 50 hours of Cross Country time which many flight training centers omit.
+Typical cost for an Instrument Rating through Infinite Air Center is approximately $9,595.00 $9,845.00 excluding FAA computerized exam, and check ride exam fees.
+This cost does not includes the 50 hours of Cross Country time as each candidate has different flight history.

 |Cherokee 140||Cherokee 180|